Filtered By: Lifestyle

 At first, it feels strange watching a woman in her apartment.
 It almost feels as if the play is making a peeping tom out of you, if you will.

-Her loneliness is conveyed in Dolly's droopy eyes, in her downturned mouth.
+Her loneliness is conveyed in her droopy eyes, in her downturned mouth.
 It is conveyed in her facial expression, especially during that little scene where she looks out the window.

 Her longing for a connection is shown in the way she would pause what ever it is she is doing to listen for the next song: What are they going to play next?
 Will it be my request?
 It is revealed in the way she lit up and danced as her favorite song came on.

 Suddenly, you feel for the woman you are watching.
 Does she not have friends?
 Where is her family?
 Why won't she stop working and cleaning?
-Surely, she can do the dishes another day.
+What is up with her routine, so fixed and perfect?
+Is that a sign of obsessive-compulsive behavior?
+But surely, she can do the dishes another day.

-The depth by which "Request" — or yes, Dolly — can make you feel is astounding.
-It explains why the material is so hyped, and why Dolly — and yes, even Lea — are the celebrated actors that they are.
+The depth by which "Request" — or yes, Dolly and Lea— can make you feel is astounding.
+It explains why the material is so hyped, and why both Dolly and Lea are the celebrated actors that they are.

-If you're lucky, you'll also realize that limiting your self-care to just ticking off your mundane to-do list will have you ending up exactly like the woman in the play, dead tired, isolated, lonely, and still tending to life's endless responsibilities.
+If you're lucky, you'll realize that limiting your self-care to simply ticking off your mundane to-do list can have you ending up exactly like Ms. Reyes: dead tired, isolated, lonely, and still tending to life's endless responsibilities. with reports from Sherylin Untalan

 "Request sa Radyo" runs until October 20 at the Samsung Performing Arts Theater, Circuit Makati.
 Tickets.